bcgov-nr/action-test-and-analyse/README.md

 [Issues]: https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue
 [Pull Requests]: https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/working-with-your-remote-repository-on-github-or-github-enterprise/creating-an-issue-or-pull-request

-# Unit Testing (nodejs) with SonarCloud and Conditional Triggers
+# Test and Analyze with Triggers and SonarCloud

-This action runs unit tests and optionally runs analysis, including coverage, using [SonarCloud](https://sonarcloud.io).
-SonarCloud can be configured to comment on pull requests or stop failing workflows.
+This action runs tests, dependent on triggers, optionally sending results and coverage to [SonarCloud](https://sonarcloud.io).
+Test and SonarCloud can be configured to comment on pull requests or stop failing workflows.

 Conditional triggers are used to determine whether tests need to be run.
 If triggers are matched, then the appropriate code has changed and should be tested.
 Tests always run if no triggers are provided.
 Untriggered runs do little other than report a success.